drivebuddyai/deeplearningchallenge/Readme.md

 - compute_AP.py, earlier the default value for number of classes was wrong (i.e. 91), corrected to 10.

 # Observations:
-- Largers number of epochs are required.
+- Larger number of epochs are required for training.
 - Better hardware configuration are needed for faster training.
 - Better Deep Learning models can be used provided one have better hardware.
 - Some synthetic data can be creating by performing image operations like rotation, scaling, mirroring etc. also correspondingly the co-ordinates.